truespirit7/letta-php-sdk/docs/dev/Letta-API-Endpoints-Documentation.md

 * **`callback_status_code`** (integer, optional): HTTP status code returned by your callback endpoint (if called).
 * **`request_config`** (object): Echoes the configuration used for this request (such as the `use_assistant_message` settings).
 In the example, it includes flags like `"use_assistant_message": true` etc., confirming how the message was interpreted.

-After initiating an async send, you would typically use the **Runs** endpoints (see below) to query the run’s status or to retrieve the output once it’s completed.
+After initiating an async send, you would typically use the **Runs** endpoints (see below) to query the run's status or to retrieve the output once it's completed.

 ### PATCH `/v1/agents/{agent_id}/reset-messages` – Reset Agent Messages